jasp-stats/jaspTTests/inst/help/TTestPairedSamples.md

 #### Assumption Checks
 - Normality: Shapiro-Wilk test of normality.
+- Q-Q plot residuals: Q-Q plot of the standardized residuals.

 #### Additional Statistics
 - Location parameter: For the Student's t-test the location parameter is given by mean difference d; for the Wilcoxon signed-rank test, the location parameter is given by the Hodges-Lehmann estimate.